 - Clear communication skills.
 A good metric to tell if your reps are clearly communicating is how many responses it takes to fully resolve an issue.
-If a similar issue usually takes about 3 responses to resolve, but takes one rep 5 responses, it may be a sign they haven’t been properly trained on how to address the issue.
+If a similar issue usually takes about 3 responses to resolve but takes one rep 5 responses, it may be a sign they haven’t been properly trained on how to address the issue.

 - Ability to see the bigger picture.
 Customer service reps need to be attentive and be able to read between the lines of what is being asked.
 Sometimes a small issue is indicative of a larger problem that should be addressed.
-For example, customers may not be saying it outright, but there may be feelings that the dashboard and/or reporting functionality isn’t optimized or laid out in a way that makes the most sense for their business.
-They probably won’t say “hey, the UX sucks!”, but may be saying things like “how do I find this?” or “where can I see all of this?”
+For example, customers may not be saying it outright, but there may be a feeling that the dashboard and/or reporting functionality isn’t optimized or laid out in a way that makes the most sense for their business.
+They probably won’t say “hey, the UX sucks!”, but maybe saying things like “how do I find this?” or “where can I see all of this?”

 Warranties are a common way to improve customer satisfaction and encourage brand loyalty.
 By offering a warranty on your product, it shows that your organization is confident in the product you are selling and is a simple way to keep customers coming back.
 However, un-communicated changes in warranty policies or unclear warranty policies can create a lot of friction for customer service teams that can become swamped with questions, taking away resources from resolving other issues.

 One argument for getting rid of warranties completely is that warranties can distort how customer service teams determine what types of requests should take priority over others.
 In the age of social media, if a customer doesn’t have a warranty on a product and are unhappy, they can simply express their frustrations online.
-If your customer service team’s resources are being allocated towards resolving warranty issues that affect only a handful of customers instead of monitoring customer reactions on social media, this can result in long term harm to your organization’s overall brand perception.
+If your customer service team’s resources are being allocated towards resolving warranty issues that affect only a handful of customers instead of monitoring customer reactions on social media, this can result in long-term harm to your organization’s overall brand perception.
 It’s entirely possible that by trying to save the relationship and dollars from one customer’s warranty, you drive away other potential customers who may be looking to see how, and if, you respond to messages on social media.

-All these risks, if left unmanaged, can lead to incidents that have potential to have damaging impacts on your business.
+All these risks, if left unmanaged, can lead to incidents that have the potential to have damaging impacts on your business.